 She’s an active member of her community as an athlete, musician, and performer.
 Rebekah is a field hockey player, runs track, plays clarinet, and regularly graces the stage in school and community musical productions.
-A self-proclaimed “nerd”, she’s also a Mathlete and a proud National Junior Honor Society member.
-Rebekah especially enjoys reading and writing, and she published her first Op-Ed in the Philadelphia Inquirer in 2019.
+A self-proclaimed “nerd,” she’s also a Mathlete and a proud National Junior Honor Society member.
+Rebekah especially enjoys reading and writing, and published her first Op-Ed in the Philadelphia Inquirer in 2019.

-Rebekah’s journey into public advocacy began at 10 years-old when a picture of her holding a sign went viral.
-With her pink pigtails, cute little Rebekah made a bold statement that transgender people aren’t scary at all.
+Rebekah’s journey into public advocacy began at 10-years-old when a picture of her holding a sign went viral.
+With her cute pink pigtails, Rebekah made a bold statement that transgender people aren’t scary at all.
 They’re just like other people.
 Now, Rebekah meets with legislators, shares her story with educators and healthcare professionals, and advocates for transgender and non-binary kids.
 In 2018, she testified before the New Jersey State Legislature in support of a bill that would require schools to include the accomplishments of LGBTQ people and people with disabilities in curriculum.
 That bill was signed into law in 2019.

 Rebekah shares her experience in a way that touches hearts, changes minds, and inspires positive change.
 She’s received awards for her activism from NYC Pride and Jersey City Pride.
-Her work has been featured by media outlets around the world, including but not limited to People, Teen Vogue, British Vogue, Good Morning America, ABC Nightline, Girls’ Life, Popsugar, NowThis, Mic, The Advocate, Pride, Tamron Hall Show, Forbes, Good Day Philadelphia, and Good Morning Britain.
+Her work has been featured by media outlets around the world, including People, Teen Vogue, British Vogue, Good Morning America, ABC Nightline, Girls’ Life, Popsugar, NowThis, Mic, The Advocate, Pride, Tamron Hall Show, Forbes, Good Day Philadelphia, and Good Morning Britain.
 By being an out and proud transgender young person, she inspires people of all ages and identities to show up fully as themselves and dare to make the world a better place.